crossplane/crossplane/design/one-pager-configuration-stacks.md

 input on the CR instance of that stack that user creates.

-As sky is the limit when it comes to stacks, we need to put down some general rules to be adhered by initial configuration stacks.
+As sky is the limit when it comes to stacks, we need to put down some general rules to be adhered by initial resource packs.

-* It should be possible to have different sets of configurations in one stack and user should be able to choose from them via the CR that is an instance of stack's CRD.
+* It should be possible to have different sets of resources in one stack and user should be able to choose from them via the CR that is an instance of stack's CRD.
   * Note that it's highly preferred to have only one custom resource definition that